MosesTheRedSea/LLM-Guided-Evolution-Generic/README.md

 The effectiveness of the Guided Evolution (GE) framework is showcased in the evolution of the ExquisiteNetV2 model.
 This evolution, initiated with a State-Of-The-Art (SOTA) seed model, not only demonstrates the capacity of LLMs to build upon and enhance SOTA models in collaboration with human expertise but also underscores their autonomous model design.
 This case study illustrates the framework's self-sufficient ability to generate improved model variants, emphasizing the burgeoning impact of LLMs in redefining traditional model design pipelines, a step towards models that independently evolve and refine their architectures.

-### Generic Integration

-This framework can now handle any model architecture by specifying data paths, train file an other important directories.

-### Local LLM Support

 ### Setup

 `git clone <your-repo-url>`